-Plumbing Faucet Repair Post, TX
+Expert Plumbing Faucet Repair in Post, TX

-The plumbing failures we see most in Post homes are burst exterior spigots left connected over winter, scale buildup that clogs pipes, valves, and water heaters, and dripping fixtures and dried-out supply-line seals.
-It's not random — 27 days below freezing a year freeze and split supply lines and outdoor spigots, 110 days above 90°F push water heaters and expansion tanks to their limit, 61% of local homes predate 1980 (median build year 1973), so many still run original galvanized steel or polybutylene pipe and 15-year-old water heaters well past their life, and 74% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
-That's the exact wear and corrosion our Post trucks carry parts for, fixed in a single visit.
+What fails first in Post homes: burst exterior spigots left connected over winter, scale buildup that clogs pipes, valves, and water heaters, and dripping fixtures and dried-out supply-line seals.
+There's a reason: 27 days below freezing a year freeze and split supply lines and outdoor spigots, 110 days above 90°F push water heaters and expansion tanks to their limit, 61% of local homes predate 1980 (median build year 1973), so many still run original galvanized steel or polybutylene pipe and fixtures well past their service life, and 74% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
+Our Post trucks stock parts for exactly that wear, so the fix usually lands in one visit.

 A dripping faucet is the most-ignored leak in the house and one of the most wasteful — a steady drip runs thousands of gallons a year and slowly stains the sink and wears the seat.
 Faucet repair fixes the cause rather than living with it: almost every drip, stiff handle, or leak at the base comes down to a worn cartridge, O-ring, or valve seat inside the faucet, and rebuilding those internals restores it to like-new for a fraction of a replacement.
-We carry cartridges for the major brands, so most {city} faucet repairs are done in a single visit.
+We carry cartridges for the major brands, so most Post faucet repairs are done in a single visit.

 Different symptoms point to different parts.
 A drip from the spout is a worn cartridge or a pitted seat; a leak at the base of the handle is a failed O-ring; a leak underneath is usually the supply connection or the valve body; and weak, sputtering flow is almost always a clogged aerator or cartridge screen full of mineral scale and debris.
-We diagnose which it is, rebuild the valve with the correct manufacturer parts — Kohler, Moen, Delta, and Pfister are all cartridge-specific — and clear the aerator so the flow and the seal both come back across {county}.
+We diagnose which it is, rebuild the valve with the correct manufacturer parts — Kohler, Moen, Delta, and Pfister are all cartridge-specific — and clear the aerator so the flow and the seal both come back across Garza County.

 Repair is almost always the right call before replacement on a quality faucet.
 A Kohler or Moen fixture is built to be rebuilt, the cartridges are inexpensive, and many carry lifetime parts warranties that we can claim on your behalf.
-We'll tell you honestly when a faucet is too corroded or the body itself is cracked and a rebuild won't hold — but for the everyday drip and stiff handle, a cartridge and O-ring kit brings the {areas} faucet back to life without the cost and cabinet work of a full {city} replacement.
+We'll tell you honestly when a faucet is too corroded or the body itself is cracked and a rebuild won't hold — but for the everyday drip and stiff handle, a cartridge and O-ring kit brings the Post faucet back to life without the cost and cabinet work of a full Post replacement.

 Signs you need faucet repair